Tag: Django

 ]

-2. Create task_list.html: Open todo/templates/todo/task_list.html and add this HTML:
+Open recipes/templates/recipes/recipe_list.html and add the following HTML:

 <!DOCTYPE html>